muhlbach/mlregression/README.md

 _NB!_ When using penalized regressions, consider using the native CV-implementation from scikit-learn for speed.
 See Example 6 below.

-In addition, all scikit-learn learners can be supplied (e.g., HuberRegressor or BayesianRidge), but then one has to provide a parameter grid as well!
+In addition, all scikit-learn regressors can be supplied (e.g., HuberRegressor or BayesianRidge), but then one has to provide a parameter grid as well!

 Please contact the authors below if you find any bugs or have any suggestions for improvement.
 Thank you!